-We analytically solve a menu cost model that encompasses several models, such as Taylor (1980), Calvo (1983), Reis (2006), Golosov and Lucas (2007), Nakamura and Steinsson (2010), Midrigan (2011) and Alvarez and Lippi (2014).
-The model accounts for the positive excess kurtosis of the size-distribution of price changes that appears in the data.
-We show that the ratio of kurtosis to the frequency of price changes is a sufficient statistics for the real effects of monetary shocks, measured by the cumulated output response following a monetary shock.
-We review empirical measures of kurtosis and frequency and conclude that a model that successfully matches the micro evidence produces persistent real effects that are about 4 times larger than the Golosov-Lucas model, about 30% below the effect of the Calvo model.
+We prove that the ratio of kurtosis to the frequency of price changes is a sufficient statistic for the real effects of monetary shocks, measured by the cumulated output response following the shock.
+The sufficient statistic result holds in a large class of models which includes Taylor (1980), Calvo (1983), Reis (2006), Golosov and Lucas (2007), Nakamura and Steinsson (2010), Midrigan (2011) and Alvarez and Lippi (2014).
+Several models in this class are able to account for the positive excess kurtosis of the sizedistribution of price changes that appears in the data.
+We review empirical measures of kurtosis and frequency and conclude that a model that successfully matches the micro evidence on kurtosis and frequency produces real effects that are about 4 times larger than in the Golosov-Lucas model, and about 30% below those of the Calvo model.
 We discuss the robustness of our results to changes in the setup, including small inflation and leptokurtic cost shocks.